browserengineering/book/book/graphics.md

 call whenever the down arrow key is pressed.[^event-arg] All it needs to do is increment `y` and re-draw the canvas:

-[^event-arg]: `scrolldown` is passed a *event object* as an argument
+[^event-arg]: `scrolldown` is passed an *event object* as an argument
-    by Tk, but sine scrolling down doesn't require any additional information about the key press, besides the fact that it happened, `scrolldown` ignore that event object.
+    by Tk, but since scrolling down doesn't require any information about the key press, besides the fact that it happened, `scrolldown` ignores that event object.

 ``` {.python}
 SCROLL_STEP = 100